-They Are Isolated or Feel Lonely: Isolation and loneliness are major problems that can decrease the quality of life for seniors living alone.
-If they are otherwise in good health, there are communities designed specifically for senior independent living, sometimes called retirement communities, that might be perfect for them.
+Isolation and loneliness are major problems that can decrease the quality of life for seniors living alone.
+If they are otherwise in good health, there are communities designed specifically for senior independent living (sometimes called retirement communities) that might be perfect for them.

-On the other hand, if your parents are in good health, socially active, and can take care of themselves, then senior independent living is possible.
+On the other hand, if your parents are in good health, socially active, and can take care of themselves, then senior independent living is another option.

-If your parents are still living alone, there are many things you can do to make sure things continue to go smoothly for them:
+If your parents are still living alone, try these things to keep things running smoothly for them:

 Even if your parent is elderly, living alone may still be important to them—it’s a sign of self-sufficiency that’s hard to let go.
 In that case, have a discussion about medical alert devices.
 They could be the key to your parents maintaining independence while staying safe.